kaqduz/xMysticItems/README.md

 ### Using API

-Firstly you need to get instance of xMysticItems plugin through PluginManager in your main plugin class
+Firstly you need to get instance of xMysticItems plugin through PluginManager in your main plugin class:

 ```
 public Plugin getxMysticItems() {